alejoalvarez/java/Java 9/PlatformModuleSystem.md

 - What does it export
 - What does it require

-**Module Name**
+`Module Name`
 It is a name of module and should follow the reverse-domain-pattern.
-Like we name packages, e.g. com.co.alejo.
+Like we name packages, e.g. `com.co.alejo`

 ## How to create Java module
 Creating Java module required the following steps.